DESIGN MANAGER, AKBD – Amy Hinck

 She spends her free time doing outdoor activities such as hiking, biking & kayaking, yoga, cooking while drinking wine, and of course, watching thunderstorms with extreme excitement.

-REMODELING DESIGNER – Ashley Hansen
+REMODELING DESIGNER / INTERIOR DESIGNER – Ashley Hansen

 Designing and crafting is something that has been ingrained into Ashley’s character through the influence of family and friends.
 The concept of DIY (do-it-yourself) was taught to her early on.
 From years of practicing this whether it be sewing clothes, sewing her comforter, making art, or upholstering furniture she developed a passion for design.